 Rose Stem Girdler

-The adult rose stem girdler beetle is about 3/8 inch long, with flattened body shape.
+The adult rose stem girdler beetle is about 3/8 inch long, with a flattened body shape.
 Adults are not likely to be seen.
 The larva is cream-colored, noticeably segmented, and has a large head.
 Larvae cannot be seen and feed on the interior canes of the plant.

 SCOUTING: The rose stem girdler larva feeds just beneath the bark of rose stems.
 Its feeding prevents water and nutrient flow in the stem, causing the stem above the feeding area to die.
 The stem also swells just below the dead area.